Cinta Fitri: Season 5

 Mischa gives birth to her son in jail, which, afterwards, was under the care of the Hutama family.
 Hutama had left a DVD for Fitri at the bank.
 It turns out Asifa really had an affair and have children of Hutama.
 Hutama pleaded Fitri to find the boy.
 Handoko also see the DVD.
 Asifa turned out to be in Jakarta.
 Handoko starts to find out about the boy by asking Asifa.

-After investigation, it turns out the child Asifa and Hutama is Faiz.
-Handoko told Asifa and Asifa also intends to help her son, Faiz to get out of jail.
-Faiz and Mischa get out of jail.
+After investigation, it turns out that Faiz is Hutama and Asifa's son.
+Faiz was born out of wedlock and then thrown into an orphanage for 25 years.
+Handoko told Asifa and Asifa also intends to help her son, Faiz to leave jail.
+Faiz and Mischa leave the jail.
 Faiz then hates Mischa after knowing that he had killed his own father.

 Mischa still wants to destroy the happiness of Family Hutama and cooperate with Handoko.
 But Faiz and Asifa ignored this.
 Faiz becomes good and is willing to set up a company and does not interfere with the family's happiness.

 All is changed when Fahmi, Faiz and Mischa's child is involved in a car accident.
 The car involved belongs to Farell, but someone had stolen the car.
 Faiz and Mischa are very sad and both promise to take revenge on his son's death.
 Faiz and Mischa demand Farell to be imprisoned and severely punished.
 On the other hand, the Hutama family who believe that Farrell not guilty, try to free Farrell.
 Mischa later learned that Handoko killed Fahmi.
 He became angry and would not cooperate again with Handoko.
 But after Handoko pleaded, Mischa finally agreed.

 All the witnesses and the evidence held by Mischa.
 Mischa offer evidence to freedom Farrell but will lose ownership Retro and Metro.
 The Hutama family agrees.
 Farrell is freed and upon learning that, he was furious, and aims to establish a new company.
 All Retro workers who do not cooperate with Mischa, resign from Retro and joins Farrell's company.
 Revolution, Farrell's company, becomes competition for Retro.
 Mischa and Faiz try to impose Farrell with Revolution.
 Farrell sent Bram to spy Mischa.

 Handoko and Mischa's cooperation was almost revealed, but Mischa makes Hartawan the cause of the problem.
-Maya and Bram's relation is almost toward divorce.
+Maya and Bram's relation is almost toward divorce, and made Alif run away and then had an accident.
 Fitri is pregnant again.
 Mischa is not willing to try to kill Fitri's new son.
 Faiz, who feels unfair because Fitri becomes pregnant while her son died, helps Mischa in the effort to kill the child.

 Bram is caught spying Mischa, who then slandered Bram, which made him go to jail.
 Maya is angry with Farrel and does not allow Farell to meet Raffa before Bram is freed.
 Efforts to frighten Mischa for admit the truth about Fahmi and Faiz fails.